 Catherine Ford, Headteacher of Moreton First said, “We were delighted to support the work of the Movement Centre.
 It was so fitting that we all dressed as Santa to run for this amazing cause.
 It helps the children realise how lucky they are to be healthy enough to run the course around school.
 In a small way we were giving a Christmas gift to other children.”

-There is no entrance examination for Moreton First, but diagnostic testing is carried out in the first term.
+There is no entrance examination for Moreton Hall Prep, but diagnostic testing is carried out in the first term.
 Any pupil who requires it will be given extra help - at no extra cost - from Moreton’s highly praised Learning Support department whilst extra stretch is assured for the more able students.